 It was just before all this that I found stand up paddle boarding.
 As a long term surfer, who now windsurfed, SUP came along and changed the way I view my own backyard.

 Hayling, for those not aware, isn’t really the ideal place for traditional surfing.
-Waves are slow, infrequent and break offshore over a sand bank.
+Waves are slow, infrequent and break offshore over a tidal sand bank.
 When the breeze kicks in this makes for perfect windsurfing conditions – but when the wind doesn’t materialise many are just left on the beach staring out to sea longingly.

 SUP – just another way to surf – pic Fi Plavenieks

 Stand up paddle boarding completely revolutionised my wave riding exploits on the island.
 We (the wife and I) were some of the first in the UK to get involved with SUP and also the first to start riding the Hayling SUPer Bank (as I call it).